 From 1997-2004, Mitchell served as Cass County Commissioner.
 During her tenure, she served as President of the Board of Commissioners for five years and was named First-Term Commissioner of the Year by the Association of County Commissioners.
 While in office, she founded and co-chaired Cass County’s “Make a Difference Day,” managing hundreds of volunteers and dozens of projects every year.

 Treasurer Mitchell holds a B.A. in Political Science from Valparaiso University, an M.A. in Philanthropic Studies from Indiana University–Purdue University Indianapolis, and an M.A. in Strategic Studies from the U.S. Army War College.
 During the summer of 2015, she completed The Commandant’s National Security Seminar at the U.S. Army War College.
 She is an alumna of the Richard G. Lugar Excellence in Public Service Services and the Aspen Institute’s Rodel Fellowship in Public Leadership.
 In 2016, Treasurer Mitchell was named a Sagamore of the Wabash by then-Governor Mike Pence and received the Torchbearer Award from the Indiana Commission for Women.
+In 2021, she was selected for the Jesse M. Unruh Award by the National Association of State Treasurers for her outstanding service to the association and her profession.

 Mitchell resides in Carmel with her husband, Larry, and they have a blended family of four children and two grandchildren.